roachfire/roachlab/htpc/README.md

 Next, we need to set up our docker-compose.yml. `sudo nano docker-compose.yml` to create the file.
 Paste the text from my file into here.
 There's only a few things we'll need to change here.
 Scroll down to your `transmission`.
 Find the `environment` section.
 This is where you'll set up your VPN.
 Enter your provider's name, your username, and your password.
 I use Mullvad, so the values there are configured for a Mullvad user.
 If you have another provider, refer to the excellent documentation [here](https://haugene.github.io/docker-transmission-openvpn/supported-providers/) to configure the container for your provider.
 Then, go down to the `LOCAL_NETWORK` line.
 Enter the CIDR of your local network so that the Transmission container's web-UI can be accessed on your local network.
 That's it!
 Our services are ready to be deployed.
 Save and exit the docker-compose.yml and enter the command `docker-compose up -d`.
 Monitor the terminal to ensure that everything deploys properly.
 Once that's done, we can see the status of our containers with `docker ps`.
 Now, onto the application configuration.

 ## Configuring our applications

-### Jackett
+### Prowlarr
 The first thing I like to set up is my indexers.
-Go to the Jackett WebUI by entering "dockerhostIPaddress:9117" into your browser.
-You shouldn't have to configure anything in the Jackett Configuration section at the bottom of the page, but you can if you want to.
-I don't configure a password because this service is only accessible via Tailscale in my configuration.
-To add your indexers, go to the searchbar and search for the ones you want.
-If you don't know where to start, I typically filter for public and en-US indexers.
-The ones I currently use are 1337x, Anime Tosho, AnimeClipse, The Pirate Bay, and YTS.
-These have been working fine for me so far.
+Go to the Prowlarr WebUI by entering "dockerhostIPaddress:9696" into your browser.
+Next we want to do is go to `Settings` -> `General` and create a username and password.
+Restart as prompted.
+Next, we want to the `Indexers` section at the top of the left pane.
+Click `Add Indexer` and add the indexers you want to use.
+I typically sort by `en-US` for language and `Public` for privacy.
+Currently, I use 1337x, AnimeClipse, AniRena, kickasstorrents.to, and The Pirate Bay.
+Now we need to configure the rest of our applications.

 ### Plex
 **A note on Plex and VLANS: make sure that you access your Plex server from a device on the same VLAN for initial setup, as Plex does not allow connections from other VLAN by default.
 For example: if your Plex is on 192.168.20.0/24, it will not accept connections from 192.168.30.0/24**.

 Enter "dockerhostIPaddress:32400/web" into your browser.
 You should see the Plex Media Server setup page show up.
 You'll be prompted to name your server and optionally configure the server for remote access outside of your network.
 I personally don't configure this setting as I use Tailscale to safely connect to my services from external networks.
 Next we need to configure Plex's library files.
 For Movies, make the library path `/data/movies` and for TV make it `/data/tv`.
-The next thing I recommend configuring in Plex is going to `Settings`, `Library`, and enabling the "Scan my library automatically" setting and the "Run a partial scan when changes are detected" settings.
+The next thing I recommend configuring in Plex is going to `Settings` -> `Library`, and enabling the "Scan my library automatically" setting and the "Run a partial scan when changes are detected" settings.

 ### Sonarr
-**Note for Sonarr and Radarr permissions: Sonarr and Radarr will require permission to read and write to the /$SRVR/complete/tv and the /$SRVR/complete/movies directories.
+**Note for Sonarr, Radarr, and Lidarr permissions: these apps will require permission to read and write to the /$SRVR/complete/tv, /$SRVR/complete/movies, and the /$SRVR/complete/music directories.
 To make this simple, I recommend running `chmod 777 /$SRVR/complete/directoryname/` on these directories to make sure permission is granted**

 Now that we have our indexers and Plex set up, lets configure Sonarr.
-I like to add my indexers to the service first.
-- Enter "dockerhostIPaddress:8989" in your browser.
-- Go to `Settings` and click the `+` icon.
+- Go to `Settings` -> `General` and create a username and password.
+Restart the application when prompted.
-- Select `Torznab` from the indexer types.
-- Give your indexer a name and go back to the Jackett webUI.
+- Once you refresh the page and login, navigate back to `General` if needed and copy the API Key.
-- Find the indexer you want to add first and click `Copy Torznab Feed`.
-Paste this into the URL section of the Sonarr Add Indexer window.
-- Then, return to the Jackett webUI and copy the API Key at the top of the window.
+- Return to the Prowlarr webUI and go to `Settings` -> `Apps`.
-- Paste the API Key into the corresponding textbox in the Sonarr Add Indexer window.
-- Repeat these steps for the rest of your indexers.
+- Click on `+` and then `Sonarr`.
+- Set sync level to "Full Sync", add your Prowlarr server's address, your Sonarr server's address, and paste your API Key.
+- Click save and your setup should be done.
 The next thing we need to do is to tell Sonarr to use Transmission.
 - Click `Download Clients`.
 - Click the `+` icon and click on `Transmission`.